Herschel Grammar School: History

 In 2004, the school completed a sports centre, which now serves as Herschel Sports to the public when out of school hours.
 The sports complex includes a full-size astro-turf football, hockey pitch, four full-size tennis courts, six full-size indoor badminton courts, one full-size indoor basketball court, a dance studio and changing facilities with lockers.

 Sixth form

-The school has a sixth form of about 325 pupils, both from the lower school and pupils who have moved from other schools.There is a sixth form block.
+The school has a sixth form of about 325 pupils, both from the lower school and pupils who have moved from other schools.
+There is a sixth form block.
 The sixth form is a part of the Herschel Consortium.
-The pupils in the sixth form have a common room that is used for studying as well as more general recreational and relaxing activities during non-contact time.
-In September 2018 the silent study room and common room were upgraded and pupils are timetabled to spend some non-lesson time in a supervised study room, as well as a study period in the exam hall.

 School links

 Herschel Grammar School is part of the Schelwood Trust: an educational trust comprising Beechwood School and Herschel Grammar School.

 Herschel Grammar School was a founding member-school of the Herschel Consortium - a co-operation of the sixth forms of Herschel Grammar School, The Westgate School and Baylis Court School, all of which are within the same district of Slough.